backblaze-b2-samples/live-read-demo/README.md

 DEBUG:reader.py:Got part number 1 with size 5242880
 ```

-After a few seconds, a second `ffplay` window appears, showing the video read from the Live Read file.
+After a few seconds, a second `ffplay` window appears, showing the video data that was read from the Live Read file.

 You can leave the demo running as long as you like.
 The writer will continue uploading parts, and the reader will
 continue downloading them.